Alejandro Hisis

 Alejandro Hisis Anaya (born 16 February 1962) is a retired Chilean football defender.

 Club career

 Hisis played for several clubs in Latin America and Europe, including Colo-Colo, Club de Fútbol Monterrey and OFI.
 He is the first Chilean to play for OFI before Jaime Vera, Miguel Vargas and Felipe Gallegos.

 International career

 Hisis received 41 caps for the Chile national football team, scoring twice.
+He started all four of Chile's matches at the 1984 Summer Olympics, where Chile reached the quarter-finals before losing 1–0 to Italy after extra time.

 Managerial career

 Hisis has mainly served as assistant manager for clubs in his homeland, Mexico and Greece.